zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "We can see through others only when we can see through ourselves."
+> "Whatever you are, be a good one."
 >
-> — Bruce Lee
+> — Abraham Lincoln
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch